sidalope/sctrls.github.io/README.md

 * Responsive navigation at medium and larger screen sizes.

 TODO Issues:
-* Firefox dropdown menu magic-number correction.
-* Dropdown menu transition currently not supported in Safari.
+* Dropdown menu transition not supported in Safari.